labsroy007/InVERGe/README.md

    - Git clone our repository, create a Python environment, and install the library.

 2. **Prepare the pretrained Vicuna weights:**
-   - The current version of InVENTO is built on the Vicuna-13B version and Vicuna-7B version.
+   - The current version of InVERGe is built on the Vicuna-13B version and Vicuna-7B version.
 Refer to our [instruction](PrepareVicuna.md) to prepare the Vicuna weights.
    - The final weights should be in a single folder with a structure similar to the following:
      ```plaintext
      vicuna_weights